getodk/docs/docs-tech-guide.rst

   $ git branch -d branch-name

-Now you can find a new issue to work on, create a new branch, and get to work...
+Now you can find a new issue to work on, create a new branch, and get to work again.